weblate/qTox_enhanced-1/MAINTAINING.md

   **Note:** `lupdate` is a part of `qt6-linguist` (Fedora) or `qt6-tools-dev` (Ubuntu) packages.
   The executable may be called `lupdate-qt6`, in this case crteate the symbolic link to `lupdate` `ln -s /usr/bin/lupdate-qt6 /usr/bin/lupdate`
-- Run the utility `ci-tools/tools/translate.py`.
+- Run the utility `ci-tools/tools/translate.py` in the qTox repository root.
 During the first run it will parse all literals in the source code and will generate the templates for consequent translation.
 - Run `ci-tools/tools/translate.py` for the second time to generate the actual translations using Baidu translate API.